bimobject/docs/docs/minidocs/descriptions.md

 ## Relations section

-This section shows you other products and components where this {{entityName}} is used.
+This section shows you other products and components where this ##ENTITY_NAME## is used.

 This section is only presentational, and can not be interacted with.
-It's there for you to see how your {{entityName}} relates to the rest of your product library.
+It's there for you to see how your ##ENTITY_NAME## relates to the rest of your product library.

 Visualizing these relationships helps you understand how changes to one entity spreads throughout your catalog.
 It can also guide you toward products that might need further review or updates after your changes are applied.